These services are offered to Canada, USA and international clients :

 Numerous challenges are associated with the management of wildlife on an airport.
 In some cases, the airport may need support from external firms to assist in deploying measures and/or to meet their regulatory obligation.

 With an expertise developed in the largest airports of North America, FES can be entrusted with all aspects of airport wildlife management and can support airports of various sizes on an as-needed basis.
 We employ all effective tools available in the industry, such as falconry, dogs, pyrotechnics, firearms, trapping, distress calls, radar systems, etc.

 FES has provided integrated wildlife management programs, to North America’s largest airports, such as Toronto Pearson International Airport, JFK International, and Montreal Airport.

 The preparation of an Airport Bird Hazard Risk Assessment Process is a regulatory obligation for Canada and for airports following ICAO standards.

 FES employs Canadian and international standards in our analysis of airport wildlife hazards.
 Our team has also gone a step further to develop an SMS-based approach to these risk assessments.
 We developed this method specifically for the needs of the armed forces and it has been adapted for civil aviation use since 2009.
 Our approach provides the client with an understanding of risk on a quantitative basis; allowing them to make operational decisions that consider the integration of important risk elements associated with wildlife, i.e., aircraft types present, type of birds, habitats present at the airport, seasonality of wildlife, etc.

-See our Software Solutions (click here) for complete details about our various software that allow wildlife data monitoring and intervention entry, spatial wildlife-habitat risk map analysis, SNOWTAM production, and landfill odor and sound monitoring.
+Our various software allow wildlife data monitoring and intervention entry, spatial wildlife-habitat risk map analysis, SNOWTAM production, and landfill odor and sound monitoring.